 Arthritis: If the prosthetic joint is infected with Enterococcus, monotherapy is equal to combination (PubMed).
 If you have VRE, there is no difference between linezolid or quinupristin/dalfopristin in terms of outcome (PubMed).
 Other enterococci have variable resistance and need to be checked for antibiotic susceptibility.

 The other big problem is resistance, and no one expects the Spanish inquisition: no single antibiotic can kill it, which is why you have to give combination therapy to cure endocarditis.
-Vancomycin resistance (VRE), which occurs in at least four forms, is a bigger worry, again, not because it is all that virulent, but because the organism serves as a reservoir for resistance in S. aureus; these genes have jumped from endocarditis to S. aureus at least twice and will do so again.
+Vancomycin resistance (VRE), which occurs in at least four forms, is a bigger worry, again, not because it is all that virulent, but because the organism serves as a reservoir for resistance from S. aureus; these genes have jumped from Enterococcus to S. aureus at least twice and will do so again.